-STRATEGY ACTIONS OBJECTIVE 3: LEVERAGE THE CAPABILITY OF OUR WORKFORCE (continued) Link to NSW Workforce Strategy: Investing in Skills, Maximising Management and Leadership Improve accessibility to and awareness of learning and development opportunities Review the training application process and implement required changes Review the Staff Sponsorship policy and process Regularly communicate with staff regarding learning and development opportunities Create succession pathways Investigate opportunities to offer traineeships, apprenticeships and graduate programs Partner with local educational institutions to develop formal work experience programs Design and implement a formal succession planning program Investigate opportunities for resource sharing across departments to enhance career pathways for staff Investigate the viability of implementing Job Rotation programs in targeted workplaces Review the Higher Duties Policy and process Create an Additional Duties Policy and process Enhance our Knowledge Management capabilities Define and identify subject matter experts Develop a Knowledge Management Strategy Develop and implement a formal mentoring program to assist in the transfer of knowledge and skills between staff Improve workplace facilities Review staff accommodation arrangements and implement improvements as required
+STRATEGY ACTIONS OBJECTIVE 3: LEVERAGE THE CAPABILITY OF OUR WORKFORCE (continued) Link to NSW Workforce S trategy: Investing in Skills, Maximising Management and Leadership Improve accessibility to and awareness of learning and development opportunities Review the training application process and implement required changes Regularly communicate with staff regarding learning and development opportunities Create succession pathways Investigate opportunities to offer traineeships, apprenticeships and graduate programs Partner with local educational institutions to develop formal work experience programs Develop and implement and monitor a succession planning strategy Continue to investigate opportunities for resource sharing across departments to enhance career pathways for staff Investigate the viability of implementing Job Rotation programs in targeted workplaces Investigate the development of a formal mentoring program to assist in the transfer of knowledge skills and behaviours across the organisation.
+Create an Additional Duties Policy Enhance our knowledge management capabilities Define and identify subject matter experts Develop a Knowledge Management Strategy Develop and implement a formal mentoring program to assist in the transfer of knowledge and skills between staff Improve workplace facilities Review staff accommodation arrangements and implement improvements as required

-STRATEGY ACTIONS OBJECTIVE 4: CONTINU JE OUR FOCUS ON ORGANISATIONAL DEVELOPMENT Link to NSW Workforce Strategy : Creating a contemporary Workplace, Attracting and Retaining a Diverse Workforce Continually enhance our organisational culture Undertake an Employee Opinion Survey on a biennial basis Communicate the results of each survey to staff Engage with the Leadership team to develop Organisational Action Plans to address the feedback received in each Employee Opinion Survey Engage with Directors, Managers and staff to develop Departmental Action Plans to address the feedback received in each Employee Opinion Survey Engage with Managers and staff to develop Business Unit Action Plans to address the feedback received in each Employee Opinion Survey Integrate Councils' Vision and Values into the Recruitment & Selection process Design, develop and implement programs that reinforce Councils Vision and Values Develop and implement a clear communication strategy for the Leadership team Celebrate the diversity of our workforce Continue to implement Councils EEO Management Plan Design, develop and implement programs and initiatives that promote diversity and inclusiveness Communicate with staff in relation to the generational differences Promote staff wellbeing Review of the Wellbeing Program and implement changes as required Review of Flexible Working Arrangements Policy and practices and implement changes as required Review of the Employee Assistance Provider arrangements and implement changes as required Design and implement a Mental Health First Aid program Investigate cost effective options to provide additional services to staff that enhance their overall wellbeing Foster a culture of continuous improvement and innovation Develop and implement a continuous improvement program Investigate opportunities to encourage and support innovation
+STRATEGY ACTIONS OBJECTIVE 4: CONTINUE OUR FOCUS ON ORGANISATIONAL DEVELOPMENT Strategy: Creating a contemporary Workplace, Attracting and Retaining a Diverse Workforce Continually enhance our organisational culture Undertake an Employee Opinion Survey on a biennial basis Communicate the results of each survey to staff Engage with the Leadership team to develop Organisational Action Plans to address the feedback received in each Employee Opinion Survey Engage with Directors, Managers and staff to develop Departmental Action Plans to address the feedback received in each Employee Opinion Survey Engage with Managers and staff to develop Business Unit Action Plans to address the feedback received in each Employee Opinion Survey Continue to integrate Councils' Vision and Values into the Recruitment & Selection process Continue to design, develop and implement programs that reinforce Councils Vision and Values Celebrate the diversity of our workforce Continue to implement Councils EEO Management Plan Continue to design, develop and implement programs and initiatives that promote diversity and inclusiveness Communicate with staff in relation to the generational differences Promote staff wellbeing Continually review the Wellbeing Program and implement changes as required Continually review flexible working arrangements policies and practices and implement changes as required Continually review the Employee Assistance Provider arrangements and implement changes as required Design and implement a Mental Health First Aid program Continue to investigate cost effective options to provide additional services to staff that enhance their overall wellbeing Continue to review and improve the Work Health Safety Management System and injury management processes.
+Foster a culture of continuous improvement and innovation Develop and implement a continuous improvement program Investigate opportunities to encourage and support innovation